Closures & Hours Changes

 Top of the page

-Depression is an illness that causes you to feel sad, lose interest in activities that you used to enjoy, withdraw from others, and have little energy.
+Depression is a mental health condition that causes you to feel sad, lose interest in activities that you used to enjoy, withdraw from others, and have little energy.
 It's different from normal feelings of sadness, grief, or low energy.
 Depression can also cause people to feel hopeless about the future and to even think about suicide.

 It is not a character flaw, and it does not mean that you are a bad or weak person.